"Del dicho al hecho, hay mucho trecho."

 Other areas of interest: coastal zone

-Olga L. Moya is a tenured law professor at South Texas College of Law in Houston, Texas.
+Olga L. Moya is a tenured law professor at Houston College of Law in Houston, Texas.
 She teaches environmental law, international environmental law, administrative law, toxic torts, and property law courses.
 Moya writes and lectures on many environmental topics of interest to international, national, and state organizations.
 She has published two books, Federal Environmental Law: The User’s Guide (with Fono), West Publishing Co., 1997; Second Edition, West Group, 2001, Third Edition forthcoming in 2009.
 Prior to becoming a law teacher in 1992, Moya served as Assistant Regional Counsel for the United States Environmental Protection Agency, Region VI, Dallas, Texas; Attorney for the Texas Department of Agriculture, Austin, Texas; and as Legislative Attorney for the Mexican-American Legislative Caucus, Texas House of Representatives, Austin, Texas.

 Professor Moya served as President of Scenic Houston from 2007-2009.
 She has also served as a member of Mayor Lee Brown’s Hispanic Advisory Council and as a Board of Director for the Houston Hispanic Bar Association, the Harris County Metropolitan Transit Authority, and the Memorial Hermann Healthcare System Foundation.
 In addition, in 1995, she served as a U.S. Delegate to the United Nations Conference on the Environment for the Caribbean and Latin America.